Kexi002/LongDatasetSort.jl/README.md

 * Compare the running time and allocation with the `sort!` function of IMD.
 A computer with Windows system, 4 cores i5-7500 CPU and 16GB memory is used for the test.

-* The testing `Dataset` is of type `Int64` with 1e2-?? rows and 32 columns.
-Randomly select 10 columns and convert them to Float type, and sort the `Dataset` in ascending order according to the first three columns.
+* The testing `Dataset` is of type `Int64` with 1e2-1e7 rows and 32 columns.
+Randomly select 10 columns and convert them to Float type, and sort the dataset in ascending order according to the first three columns.

-* The result is given by built-in macro @time.
+* The result is given by built-in macro `@time`.
 Each test run ten times and take the minimum value.

 ## Heap Sort
 ### Running Time